United Arab Emirates

 If the EBITDA arrived at after the above calculation is negative, the amount of EBITDA to be considered for determining the 30% limit will be AED 0.

-The NIE attributed to debt instruments, the terms of which were agreed prior to 9 December 2022, is exempt from the application of the general interest limitation rule.
-NIE incurred by a qualifying infrastructure project person will not be subject to the general interest limitation rule.
+The NIE attributed to debt instruments, the terms of which were agreed prior to 9 December 2022, is exempt from the GIDLR.
+Also, NIE incurred by a qualifying infrastructure project person will not be subject to the GIDLR.

-Interest limitation rules will not apply to banks, insurance businesses, and certain other regulated financial service entities.
-Also, interest limitation rules will not apply to business carried on by natural persons / individuals or any other person that may be determined by a Cabinet decision.
+Interest limitation rules do not apply to banks, insurance businesses, and certain other regulated financial service entities.
+Also, interest limitation rules will not apply to business carried on by natural persons / individuals or any other person that may be determined by a Cabinet Decision.

 The NIE amount disallowed for deduction under the interest limitation rules could be carried forward and deducted in the subsequent ten tax periods.

-- redemption, repurchase, reduction, or return of share capital
+- A redemption, repurchase, reduction or return of share capital to a related party.

-- acquisition of ownership interest in a legal entity, who is or becomes a related party following acquisition.
+- The acquisition of an ownership interest in a person who is or becomes a related party following the acquisition.

 Charitable contributions